SECURITY RESEARCH, TOOLS, TUTORIAL |

 2 Apr 22, 2015 23:20:18.090110000 8.8.8.8 192.168.1.7 code.jquery.com

-One of the great advantages that tshark has over the wireshark GUI is stdout giving you many options to manipulate and clean the output.
+One of the great advantages tshark has over the wireshark GUI is stdout giving you many options to manipulate and clean the output.

 tshark -i wlan0 -Y 'http.request.method == POST and tcp contains "password"' | grep password